ShouWenWang-Lab/shouwenwang-lab.github.io/research/index.md

 %}

-We are also excited to extend our efforts to understand cell fate choice under perturbation and disease, especially using lineage tracing approaches.
-Please check out our [publications](/publications/index.md).
-We also welcome talented and highly motivated individuals to [join our team](/opening/index.md)!
+We are also excited to extend our efforts to predict and understand cell fate choice under perturbation and disease, especially using lineage tracing approaches.
+Please check out our [publications](/publications).
+We also welcome talented and highly motivated individuals to [join our team](/opening)!